jowo-io/next-auth-nostr-provider/examples/app-router/README.md

 #### Building `next-auth-lightning-provider`

-Before you can run this example, you must build `next-auth-lightning-provider`.
+Before you can run this example locally, you must clone and build `next-auth-lightning-provider`.

 Essentially all that's required is running `npm i` and `npm run build` from the directory root.

+#### Create env vars

+Along side the `.env.example` file in this example app, create a `.env` file with the same contents and fill all of the variables with real values.

 #### Running this examples

-Run `npm i` to install dependencies
+Run `npm i` to install dependencies.

 Run `npm run dev` to launch the dev server and visit `localhost:3000` to view the app.